-The Westwood Academy music department is very well resourced, and pupils in KS3 will be taught how to perform and compose using a variety of different instruments and ICT equipment.
-Throughout the year they will be studying music from a wide variety of styles and cultures, using their voice, keyboards, ICT equipment and percussion instruments.
+The Westwood Academy music department is very well resourced, and pupils in Key Stage 3 will be taught how to perform and compose using a variety of different instruments and ICT equipment.
+Throughout Key Stage 3 they will study music from a wide variety of styles and cultures, using their voice, keyboards, ICT equipment and a variety of classroom instruments.
 There will be opportunities for all to listen to and appreciate a range of different music, analysing and comparing features.
 Pupils are actively supported in expressing their own feelings about music, using appropriate vocabulary to justify their opinions.
 Lessons are usually of a practical nature and work is frequently recorded towards the end of each half term for assessment purposes.
 Pupils complete half-termly listening tests to develop their listening skills and contextual awareness of music.

 The music department is very well resourced with ICT equipment (Apple iMacs) and classroom instruments which are used for the composition and recording tasks.
 This course is the perfect option for pupils who are creative and have a strong interest in both performing and listening to music.
 Pupils who take GCSE music should have prior experience of performing music.
-Pupils will work in groups and be given free one to one instrumental lessons with a peripatetic tutor on guitar, drums or keyboard.
+Pupils are advised to take up instrumental lessons with a peripatetic tutor on guitar, drums or keyboard.
 Pupils who take GCSE Music are strongly encouraged to attend these instrumental lessons in order to support them as they complete the coursework element of the syllabus.

-The music block has 5 rooms available for pupils to use during lunch time or after school.
-Pupils can book these rooms on a first come first served basis and be guaranteed one room per week.
-The department has 3 fully equipped band rooms (one of which contains a class set of keyboards), an ICT room with 7 IMAC computers and a main music classroom containing percussion instruments.
-Each year the department runs a talent competition open to all pupils which provides a fantastic performance opportunity.
+The music faculty has 5 rooms available for pupils to use during break time and lunch time.
+Pupils can book these rooms on a first come first served basis, with priority given to GCSE pupils.
+The department has 3 fully equipped band rooms (one of which contains a class set of keyboards), an ICT room with 7 iMac computers and a main music classroom containing classroom percussion instruments.